Keep your pets healthy and safe during the holidays

 The weather in December and January can be quite chilly even in Louisiana.
 So, please remember to bring your outside pets inside overnight if a hard freeze is forecast.

 If your pet becomes sick or if you think that it may have ingested something harmful, contact your veterinarian immediately.
 Delays in seeking veterinary help may seriously complicate the problem.
 If your pet requires medical care after-hours, you can bring your pet to the LSU Veterinary Teaching Hospital on Skip Bertman Drive; the hospital is open 24 hours a day, seven days a week, 365 days a year and remains open even during holidays.
 Please call 225-578-9600 or go to www.lsu.edu/vetmed for more information about the Veterinary Teaching Hospital.

+Consider gifting your pet with pet insurance this holiday season.
+There are a variety of options that suit many different family situations.
 Please help make this a safe and happy holiday season for all of the members of your family.

 About the LSU School of Veterinary Medicine

 The LSU School of Veterinary Medicine is one of only 32 veterinary schools in the U.S. and the only one in Louisiana.
 The LSU SVM is dedicated to improving the lives of people and animals through education, research, and service.
 We teach.
 We heal.
 We discover.
 We protect.